SamK/scrambleflat/README.md

 I have nothing better yet

-    sudo cp scramble /usr/local/bin
+    sudo cp scrambleflat /usr/local/bin

 How it works
 ------------

-`scramble` takes the standard input, scrambles the data, and gives the result on the standard output.
+`scrambleflat` takes the standard input, scrambles the data, and gives the result on the standard output.
 You will have to provide a file containing the terms to hide.

 Usage